Advertiser Disclosure

 Chase Credit Card Agreement Grace Period Example

 Even if your card has a grace period, it is possible to lose your grace period.
-As we noted above, if you don’t pay off your statement balance in full, you can lose your grace period until you make 1 to 2 consecutive payments for the full statement balance.
+As we noted above, if you don’t pay off your statement balance in full, you can lose your grace period until you make 1 or 2 consecutive payments for the full statement balance.

 How To Take Advantage of Your Grace Period

 If you’re aware of your credit card’s grace period, you can use it to your advantage.
-For example, if you’re planning on making a big purchase like new furniture or a big trip, we’d recommend waiting until right after your statement’s previous closing date to make the purchase.
+For example, if you’re planning on making a big purchase like new furniture or a big trip, we recommend waiting until right after your statement’s previous closing date to make the purchase.

-By planning your purchases according to statement cycle dates, you can take maximum advantage of your credit card’s grace period to make a purchase without paying interest on it (also known as “floating”).
+By planning your purchases according to statement cycle dates, you can take maximum advantage of your credit card’s grace period to make a purchase without paying interest on it (also known as floating).

 For example, let’s say you have: